 Following this logic, if a car is three years old it should have roughly 30,000 miles on the milometer.
-If you check the milometer and discover the number is higher, you know you need to look at the price more carefully because the car will have been more thoroughly used than you might expect for its age.
+If you check the milometer and discover the number is higher, you need to look at the price more carefully as the car has been driven more than average for a car of its age.
 For example, if you see a three-year-old car with 40,000 miles on the clock, it should be valued as a four-year-old car, with the appropriate price tag attached.

-Official car manuals will help to make sure you can keep your car running efficiently, and give you guidance on how to maintain your car.
+Official car manuals will help ensure your car continues running efficiently and will provide guidance on how to maintain your car.

-For used cars in particular, make sure you check the state of the engine before you part with any money.
+For used cars in particular, it’s important to check the state of the engine before you part with any money.
 If you spot that work needs doing you should try to negotiate a reduced price, although don’t expect to make any huge cost savings.

-For example, if you check the engine and discover that the spark plugs or radiator hoses need replacing, perhaps reduce the agreed price by one or two hundred pounds.
+For example, if you check the engine and discover that the spark plugs or radiator hoses need replacing, perhaps reduce the agreed price by £100-£200.

 You can find an illustrated guide on some of the main things to look out for when checking an engine here.